Building a Design Strategy for Your Business - THE ULTIMATE GUIDE

 • Revising the initial design in line with findings of user trials

-Design is a powerful tool of new customer acquisition and new market penetration.
+Design is a powerful tool for new customer acquisition and new market penetration.

 DESIGNING TO WIN NEW PROSPECTS AND MARKET